 TAPPI (Technical Association of the Pulp and Paper Industry) fosters interaction between bioproducts engineering students, builds relationships with industry connections, and offers an opportunity to participate in national events, student newsletters, and other outreach activities.
+The Food and Bioproducts Engineering Organization is the student chapter of TAPPI and PIMA.
 For more information, contact TAPPI faculty advisor Ulrike Tschirner.

 Check out the group page to learn more!

 Sustainable Systems Management Club

 The Sustainable Systems Management (SSM) Club works to increase students' knowledge on sustainability, sharpen their business acumen, and expand their network.
 The club holds a high importance on sustainable business practices that will ultimately help evolve the current way business is conducted.
 For more information, contact the faculty advisors Omar Espinoza and Cindy McComas.